danmayer/danmayer.github.com/_posts/2018-02-17-building-custom-ruby-from-scratch-on-OSX.md

 I recommend using the Ruby-buil instructions below as I continued to hit issues with building from scatch with my own options related to SSL.

-If you want to give it a shot thought, run the 4 commands below and it will compile and install Ruby from src on your system.
+If you want to give it a shot thought, run the 4 commands below and it will compile and install Ruby from src <!--more--> on your system.

 ```
 aclocal